 Character and Fitness (Third Party Fees Apply)

-All applicants are also required to complete the online supplemental request for the "Preparation of Character' report with the National Conference of Bar Examiners (NCBE).
+All applicants are also required to complete the online "Preparation of Character' report with the National Conference of Bar Examiners (NCBE).
 LASCBA will use this report to approve a candidate's 'Character and Fitness' requirements to be admitted to the Louisana Bar.
 Read More »

 Louisiana-Specific Criminal Background Forms (Third Party Fees Apply)